110th Bomb Squadron: Korean War activation

 Republic F-84F-30-RE Thunderstreak of the 110th Tactical Fighter Squadron, 131st Tactical Fighter Wing – 1961/62.
 Serial 52-6368 is in foreground.

 On 1 March 1951 the 110th was federalized and brought to active-duty due to the Korean War.
-It was initially assigned to Strategic Air Command (SAC) and transferred to Bergstrom AFB, Texas and assigned to the Federalized Missouri ANG 131st Fighter-Bomber Group.
-The 131st FBG was composed of the 110th FS, the 192d Fighter Squadron (Nevada ANG), the 178th Fighter Squadron (North Dakota ANG), and the 170th Fighter Squadron (Illinois ANG).
-At Berstrom, its mission was as a filler replacement for the 27th Fighter-Escort Group which was deployed to Japan as part of SAC's commitment to the Korean War.
+It was initially assigned to Strategic Air Command (SAC) and transferred to Bergstrom Air Force Base, Texas and assigned to the Federalized 131st Fighter-Bomber Group.
+The 131st was composed of the 110th, the 192d Fighter Squadron (Nevada ANG), the 178th Fighter Squadron (North Dakota ANG), and the 170th Fighter Squadron (Illinois ANG).
+At Bergstrom, its mission was as a filler replacement for the 27th Fighter-Escort Group which was deployed to Japan as part of SAC's commitment to the Korean War.

-The unit was at Bergstrom until November when it was transferred to Tactical Air Command (TAC) and moved to George AFB, California.
+The unit was at Bergstrom until November when it was transferred to Tactical Air Command (TAC) and moved to George Air Force Base, California.
 At George, the unit was scheduled to be re-equipped with F-84D Thunderjets and was programmed for deployment to Japan, however, the F-84s were instead sent to France and the 131st Fighter-Bomber Wing remained in California and flew its F-51 Mustangs for the remainder of its federal service.
-The 110th Fighter-Bomber Squadron was released from active duty and returned to Missouri's control on 1 December 1952.
+The 110th Fighter-Bomber Squadron was released from active duty and returned to Missouri's control on 1 January 1953.

 Tactical Air Command

-Shortly after its return to Lambert Field, the 110th was reformed as a light bombardment squadron in January 1953 and was moved under Tactical Air Command.
+Shortly after its return to Lambert Field, the 110th was reformed as a light bombardment squadron in January 1953 and was moved under TAC.
 It received B-26 Invaders that returned from the Korean War and trained primarily in night bombardment missions, which the aircraft specialized in while in Korea.